 We love our volunteers!

 Provisions is powered by Volunteers!
 We could not serve our mission without the help and support of a loving and enthusiastic volunteer staff.
 We always welcome new volunteers to help us on a daily, weekly, and monthly basis.
 Our volunteer needs vary in scope, and we welcome folks with all types of skills.
-If you are an English-Spanish bilingual speaker, that’s a definite bonus for us!
+Our ideal volunteers are adults, available during weekly daytime hours, and are able bodied*(see below in the Monday description).

 Here’s a short description of our most common volunteer needs and shifts.